Bluevipe21/fillingTank_controlSystem/README.md

 \frac{dh}{dt} = \frac{Q_{in}}{A} - h(\frac{\rho g}{A R})

-The objective of the control system is that the liquid reach a determined height.
-This means that the error must be zero when the liquid reach that particular height.
-To do this is necessary find a Lyapunov function that helps to the system to gain energy and whose derivative indicates that the system losses energy.
-This means that the Lyapunov function must be positive and it´s derivative must be negative.
+To achieve the objective of having the liquid reach a specific height, the error must be zero when the liquid reaches that height.
+To accomplish this, it is necessary to find a Lyapunov function that allows the system to gain energy while indicating a loss of energy through its derivative, which must be negative.

 - Objectives:

 1. $V = \frac{1}{2}e_{h}^{2} > 0$
 2. $\dot{V} = -ke_{h}^{2} < 0$

-The error can be written as the difference between the desired height and the actual height of the liquid.
+To achieve this, the error can be defined as the difference between the desired and actual liquid heights, and its derivative can be found as:

 $e_{h}(t) = h_{d} - h(t)$